-For me the book had mostly been the great The Great Game by Peter Hopkirk.
+For me the book had mostly been The Great Game by Peter Hopkirk.
 This beautifully described the cities with their barbaric leaders, teeming streets and fabulous Islamic buildings.
 Places where British agents had been executed and Russian invaders had been turned back.
 Untamed cities that formed the core of the silk road.
 No wonder I was keen to visit.

 Of course I knew things would be very different now – after all the Russians had finally taken control – but recent photos of dazzling blue domes and stories of extensive restoration had me hoping that there was plenty intact.
 Lonely Planet warned that Khiva had been so done-up that it could feel like a city-museum but naively I read that as a sign that it was all there, preserved.

 In a sense it is, but a city is more than its buildings.
 Restoration and “beautification” efforts have wrenched the souls from Samarkand, Khiva and Bukhara.
 Don’t expect horse-carts to be thundering down the streets but also don’t expect lively tourist restaurants or cheesy street performers.
 Often, particularly in the evenings, the streets just feel dead.
 Barren.